neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 Building a Movie App With Neo4j
 ======

-This tutorial walks through the creation of a complete web application, [Neo4j Movies](http://neo4jmovies.herokuapp.com/#/movies), a Neo4j-Swagger-AngularJS version of [Cineasts.net](https://github.com/spring-projects/spring-data-neo4j/tree/master/spring-data-neo4j-examples/cineasts), a social movie database where users can connect with friends, rate movies, share scores, and generate recommendations for new friends and movies.
+This tutorial walks through the creation of a complete web application, [Neo4j Movies](http://neo4jmovies.herokuapp.com/#/movies), where each step of the stack is explained on the way.
+It is a Neo4j-Swagger-AngularJS version of [Cineasts.net](https://github.com/spring-projects/spring-data-neo4j/tree/master/spring-data-neo4j-examples/cineasts), a social movie database where users can connect with friends, rate movies, share scores, and generate recommendations for new friends and movies.

-This tutorial takes the reader through the steps necessary to create the application, explaining each step of the stack on the way.
-The complete source code for the app is available on [GitHub](https://github.com/kbastani/neo4j-movies-template), and resources and references are available at the end of the document.
+The complete source code for the app is available on [GitHub](https://github.com/kbastani/neo4j-movies-template), while resources and references are available at the end of the document.

-# The Stack: An Overview
+# The Web Stack: An Overview

 ![webstack](web-stack.png)

 ## Database: Neo4j

 Written in Java since 2010, [Neo4j](http://neo4j.org/) is a scalable, a fully transactional database (ACID) that stores data structured as graphs.
-Designed to be intuitive, high performance and scalable, it has a disk-based, native storage manager optimized for storing graph structures with maximum performance and scalability.
+Designed to be intuitive, high performance and scalable, it has a disk-based, native storage manager optimized for storing graph structures.
 Neo4j can handle graphs with many billions of nodes/relationships/properties on a single machine, but can also be scaled out across multiple machines for high availability.

 ## REST API: Node-Neo4j-Swagger-API

-This application uses a Swagger-compliant API written in NodeJS, based off of the [node-neo4j-swagger-api](https://github.com/tinj/node-neo4j-swagger-api) written by [flipside](https://github.com/flipside).
+This application uses a Swagger-compliant API written in [Node.js](http://nodejs.org/), based off the [node-neo4j-swagger-api](https://github.com/tinj/node-neo4j-swagger-api) written by [flipside](https://github.com/flipside).

 ## Web Application: AngularJS

-_What HTML should have been_, AngularJS is an open-source web application framework.
-It assists in the creation of web applications that only require HTML, CSS, and JavaScript on the client side.
+_What HTML should have been_, [AngularJS](https://angularjs.org/) is an open-source web application framework.
+It assists in client-side developemnt of rich web applications that uses HTML, CSS and JavaScript.
 Its goal is to augment web applications with model–view–controller (MVC) capability, in an effort to make both development and testing easier.
-AngularJS' two-way data binding is its most notable feature and reduces the amount of code written by relieving the server backend of templating responsibilities.
-Instead, templates are rendered in plain HTML according to data contained in a scope defined in the model.
+AngularJS' [two-way data binding](https://docs.angularjs.org/guide/databinding) is its most notable feature that simplifies code-writing by relieving the server backend of templating responsibilities.
+Instead, templates are rendered in plain HTML according to data that is contained in the scope defined in the model.

 # The Domain Model